Beginner's guide to motorcycle insurance

 Categorising your bike use allows insurers to provide you with the best premiums for your situation, and it’s essential to inform your insurer of any change to your circumstances (e.g. a change of job) as it may affect your premium.

 Voluntary and compulsory excess

-In the event of an accident or other issue that requires making a claim, you must pay the excess to be able to fulfil a successful claim.
+In the event of an accident or other issue that requires making a claim, you must pay the excess to be able to complete a successful claim.

 As well as a voluntary excess, your policy will also include a compulsory excess.
-This is set by the insurer and is combined with the voluntary excess to give you a total excess you’d need to pay out in the event of a claim.
+This is set by the insurer and is combined with the voluntary excess to give you a total excess you’d need to pay in the event of a claim.

 Other factors to consider

 Whatever your circumstances, it’s important to be as explicit as possible to your insurer so it can build the correct plan for you.